merenlab/merenlab.org/_posts/anvio/2015-05-01-installation.md

 You can either install a stable release of anvi'o, or you can get a copy of the latest snapshot from the repository (clearly, it is always safer to go with the stable release).

+{:.notice}
+The following steps will collect some of the remaining software dependencies automatically for you.
+We heard that the [installation of hcluster can cause minor issues](https://groups.google.com/d/msg/anvio/0FTYbXq9vsw/q0Avvo_IDQAJ).
+In which case you should separately install hcluster.
+Although we are planning to replace hcluster with a better and more up-to-date solution soon.

 ### Installing the latest stable release (safe mode)

 The best way to install stable release is to do it through pip.
 If you are have your dependencies sorted, try running this on your terminal: